-Regulatory Oversight Committee (ROC) reviews complaint resolution process and status of redressal of grievances of demat account holders, depository participants, Issuers / RTAs with respect to depository operations and reviews arbitrators and arbitration awards.
-The ROC also reviews the fees and charges levied by CDSL.
+Regulatory Oversight Committee (ROC) reviews complaint resolution process and status of redressal of grievances of demat account holders, depository participants, Issuers / RTAs with respect to depository operations.
+The ROC approves the fees and charges levied by CDSL and periodically reviews these fees and charges, including comments on their appropriateness, both regularly and whenever there is a change.
 The Committee is also responsible for deciding on the criteria for admission, withdrawal of securities and continuous compliance requirements.